What To Do When Your Cat Pees Or Poops On Carpet Or Furniture

 Cats are just very sensitive creatures, even more so when it comes to where they choose to eliminate.
 In the wild, cats buried their waste to conceal their scent from predators.

-1) The first and most important step toward stopping the behavior is to identify what started it, because then you can take the right steps toward solving it.
-This is the tricky part.
+1) The first and most important step toward solving the behavior is to identify what started it, because then you can take the right steps toward resolving it.
+This can sometimes be tricky, but all it requires is a little thought.
 It takes a little bit of detective work, and you have to know what to look for.

 Before doing anything else, take your cat to the vet and make sure it is not a UTI - Urinary Tract Infection.
 This is the #1 cause of litter box avoidance problems.